This Turmeric Spiced Quinoa is lightly pan fried with spices and mixed with green peas and grape tomatoes. It is deliciously nutty and flavorful!

 The recipe below is based on my Tomato Rice recipe.
 I lightly pan fried the quinoa with the spices before adding water to give it a nuttier flavor.
 I absolutely loved the way this Turmeric Spiced Quinoa turned out.
 It was wonderful as a side dish yet flavorful enough to be eaten on its own!

-- Add 2 cups (480ml) water.
-When water comes to a boil add salt.
-Cover, reduce heat and let quinoa cook for about 12 minutes.
+- Add water and bring it to a boil.
+Add salt, cover, reduce heat and let quinoa cook for about 12 minutes.

 - Quickly add frozen green peas.
 If it appears too dry, add 1 to 2 tablespoons of water.
 Cover and continue to cook for another 3 to 4 minutes or until all water is absorbed.
 When done, quinoa appears soft and translucent with the germ ring visible along the outer edge of the grain.
 Turn off heat.

 - Add tomatoes and lemon juice.
 Stir to get everything well mixed.